-7 Social Prescribing Link Workers (SPLW) and a Health and Wellbeing Coach (HWC) are needed to complete our successful team.
+3 Social Prescribing Link Workers (SPLW) are needed to complete our successful team.

 Permanent contract – Full time 35 hours per week.

 You will be employed by Brent Mencap and work with Brent GP practices to support patients with social issues impacting their health and well-being and providing them with advice, support and directing them to the right services in Brent.
-Examples of patients SPLWs work with include those who have issues with their housing, welfare benefits, employment, mental health and those who are socially isolated.
+Examples of patients SPLWs work with include those who need help with their housing, welfare benefits, employment, mental health and those who are socially isolated.

 The SPLWs work in a Primary Care Networks (PCN) and they are based in GP practices supporting patients referred for non clinical needs.
 Often patients come to the GP practices seeking help for social issues such as social isolation, loneliness, problems with their housing or benefits, unemployment etc. Social prescribing is a way of referring patients to different support services in the community, in order to improve their health and wellbeing.
 This is a new role in Brent but has been successfully working in other areas across the country.
 It is a part of the NHS Long-Term Plan’s.
 For more information about Social Prescribing visit the below links:

-For both the SPLW and CN role you must be a good listener, have time for people and be committed to supporting local communities to care for each other.
+As a SPLW you must be a good listener, have time for people and be committed to supporting local communities to care for each other.
 You will have great interpersonal skills in supporting people.
 The post holder will work with a diverse range of people from different cultural and social backgrounds.
 The ability to work confidently and effectively in a diverse, and sometimes challenging environment is essential.

 Training will be provided and you will have access to our Directory of services to help you direct patients to the right services.

-Interviews to be held on: Tuesday 8th December 2020 and Wednesday 9th December at Brent Mencap office in Willesden.
+Interview to be held on: Tuesday 22nd June 2021 at Brent Mencap office in Willesden.